Asthma & Anaphylaxis Emergency in the Home

 First Aid for Anaphylaxis

-• Lay victim flat, do not stand or walk, if breathing is difficult, allow to sit
+• Lay victim flat, do not stand or walk, or if laying down makes breathing difficult you should allow them to sit

 • Prevent further exposure to the triggering agent if possible